Lakes Regional Park

-Lakes Regional Park (often called Lakes Park) is a 279-acre public park located along Gladiolus Drive (CR 865) just south of Fort Myers, Florida.
+Lakes Park (sometimes called Lakes Regional Park) is a 279-acre public park located along Gladiolus Drive (CR 865) just south of Fort Myers, Florida.
 It opened on April 21, 1984, and is operated by the Lee County Department of Parks and Recreation.
 The park was named after its main feature: 158 acres of man-made freshwater lakes.
-The lakes were formed by a rock mine that operated on the property in the 1960s.
-The park is part of the Great Florida Birding Trail as well as Lee County's Tour de Parks bicycle route along with the John Yarbrough Linear Park and other locations.
+The park is part of the Great Florida Birding Trail as well as Lee County's Tour de Parks bicycle route.